seud0nym/sigenergy2mqtt/README.md

   --modbus-log-level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                         Set the pymodbus log level.
 Valid values are: DEBUG, INFO, WARNING, ERROR or CRITICAL.
+                        Default is WARNING (warnings, errors and critical failures) --scan-interval-low [SIGENERGY2MQTT_SCAN_INTERVAL_LOW]
+                        The scan interval in seconds for Modbus registers that are to be scanned at a low frequency.
+Default is 600 (seconds), and the minimum value is 300.
+  --scan-interval-medium [SIGENERGY2MQTT_SCAN_INTERVAL_MEDIUM]
+                        The scan interval in seconds for Modbus registers that are to be scanned at a medium frequency.
+Default is 60 (seconds), and the minimum value is 30.
+  --scan-interval-high [SIGENERGY2MQTT_SCAN_INTERVAL_HIGH]
+                        The scan interval in seconds for Modbus registers that are to be scanned at a high frequency.
+Default is 10 (seconds), and the minimum value is 5.
+  --scan-interval-realtime [SIGENERGY2MQTT_SCAN_INTERVAL_REALTIME]
+                        The scan interval in seconds for Modbus registers that are to be scanned in near-real time.
+Default is 5 (seconds), and the minimum value is 1.
-                        Default is WARNING (warnings, errors and critical failures) --smartport-enabled   Enable interrogation of a third-party device for production data.
+  --smartport-enabled   Enable interrogation of a third-party device for production data.
   --smartport-module-name [SIGENERGY2MQTT_SMARTPORT_MODULE_NAME]
                         The name of the module which will be used to obtain third-party device production data.